jansep/ExData_Plotting1/README.md

 ## Summary

 The repository includes the R files and associated images files for the Exploratory Data Analysis course project #1.
-The image files are in the "figure" folder.
+The image files generated from the R scripts are in the "figure" folder.